Informant Questionnaire on Cognitive Decline in the Elderly: Scoring

 The IQCODE is generally scored by averaging the ratings across the 26 situations.
 A person who has no cognitive decline will have an average score of 3, while scores of greater than 3 indicate that some decline has occurred.
 However, some users of the IQCODE have scored it by summing the scores to give a range from 26 to 130.

 Various cutoff scores have been used to distinguish dementia from normality.
 In community samples, cutoff scores for likely dementia have ranged from 3.3 and above to 3.6 and above, while in patient samples the cutoff scores have ranged from 3.4 and above to 4.0 and above.

 To improve the detection of dementia, the IQCODE can be used in combination with the Mini-Mental State Examination.
 A graphical method of combining the two tests has been developed and is known as the Demegraph.

 Validity of the IQCODE

 The IQCODE has been found to distinguish people who have or do not have dementia.
 A low score on the IQCODE in a person who does not currently have dementia has also been found to predict that they will develop dementia in the future.

 The IQCODE has found to correlate highly with conventional dementia screening tests, such as the Mini-Mental State Examination, and to have moderate correlations with a range of neuropsychological tests.
 It has also been found to correlate with change in cognitive test scores over time.

 The IQCODE has near-zero correlations with a person's level of education or with their intelligence earlier in life.
 This is in contrast to conventional dementia screening tests like the Mini-Mental State Examination, which are affected by education and intelligence as well as the presence of dementia.

+A Cochrane review conducted in 2021 focused on the use of the IQCODE in primary care settings for the detection of dementia was unable to provide any guidance due to a surprising lack of research in this specific area.